 Unfortunately, you won’t find a perfect WarioWare replacement for mobile devices, but there are several games that borrow from the best aspects of WarioWare.
 Let’s take a look at some of the choices!

 Dumb Ways To Die

 The Dumb Ways to Die story is an interesting one.
 In November 2012, the Metro Trains company of Melbourne, Australia started a campaign to increase awareness about safety around the rail systems.
 A video was included in the effort, and it quickly went viral due to its catchy tune and quirky dark humor.

-In May 2013, an iOS game featuring characters from the video was released, and the title was ported for Android users in September 2013.
+In May 2013, an iOS game featuring characters from the video was released, and the title was ported for Android users [No longer available] in September 2013.
 While you may not care for the original video, if you’re a fan of WarioWare, this game should not be missed.

 Justin has already spoken well of the game in his review of Dumb Ways to Die for Android, so I won’t be redundant here.
 Suffice it to say that this game is a great mix of quirky humor, fast-paced action, and touch controls that all come together to create a great mobile experience.

 The game isn’t perfect — there are video ads to deal with after you lose all your lives, and some of the microgames begin to seem impossible after a certain speed.
 (You can only tap the screen so many times in three seconds, after all!)